alla1101/CSVFileHandler/README.md

 To validate each line in the file when writing.
 To validate each line before writing.
 To use illuminate library (validation) without laravel !
-To loade configurations without config function in laravel

 ## Goals
 To work easily with laravel framework